open-electronics/randaps/README.md

 - Wired or wireless Internet connection (optional)

 It’ll also need:
--A GMail account to send emails and save photos to cloud -An IFTTT account to post photos on various social networks (optional) -Social networks accounts on which the photos will be posted (optional)
+- A GMail account to send emails and save photos to cloud
+- An IFTTT account to post photos on various social networks (optional)
+- Social networks accounts on which the photos will be posted (optional)

 Assembly instructions:
 1. Connect the RaspBerry Camera to RaspBerry